Goal

 Future<Void> animateFuture = animate.async().run();

-To be notified when a label is reached, let’s use the addOnLabelReachedListener
+To be notified when a label is reached, let’s use the addOnLabelReachedListener method.

 For this example, we will make Pepper say the name of the reached labels.